 The fact that Jitsi is free makes it an appealing option, but can it keep up with other top-rated softphones in terms of functionality and quality?
 We evaluated Jitsi Desktop for Mac to find out.

-Jitsi’s UI hasn’t changed appreciably changed since 2011.
-The softphone still loads to a default chat window interface, making it easy to reach contacts quickly and to check their availability, if you have XMPP or Jabber.
-Here at OnSIP, we've moved away from XMPP and Jabber, since we mostly communicate via Slack.
-There doesn’t seem to be any integration between Slack and Jitsi, beyond a stand alone video conference product called Jitsi Meet.
+Jitsi’s UI hasn’t changed appreciably since 2011.
+The softphone still loads to a default chat window interface, making it easy to reach contacts quickly and to check their availability if you have XMPP or Jabber.
+Here at OnSIP, we've moved away from XMPP and Jabber because we mostly communicate via Slack.
+There doesn’t seem to be any integration between Slack and Jitsi beyond a standalone video conference product called Jitsi Meet.

 It's easy to grasp the UI once you’re in a call.
-The icons are straightforward, but if you can’t quite grasp them, you can hover your cursor over the icons for an explanation.
+The icons are straightforward, but if you can’t quite figure them out, you can hover your cursor over the icons for an explanation.
 Adding a contact is easy, but we found that once the contact was added, we couldn’t edit it beyond a simple renaming option.
 To truly edit a contact, we had to delete the contact and start over.
 This was annoying, in aggregate, with other UI issues.

 Jitsi Desktop for Mac has the same kind of functionality as most commercial softphones.
 There's no real gap in features, and the major difference comes down to the issue of reliability.
-As an open source project, Jitsi Desktop isn't beholden to the same quality assurances as other enterprise softphones.
-However, with the free pricing, that's likely the trade off a Jitsi user will have to deal with.
+As an open source project, Jitsi Desktop isn't beholden to the same quality assurance as other enterprise softphones.
+However, with the free pricing, that's likely the tradeoff a Jitsi user will have to deal with.
 The main features include:

 - Attended and blind call transfer

 - Direct media connection establishment with the ICE protocol

 - File transfer for XMPP, AIM, ICQ, Windows Live Messenger, YIM